 Ensure a non-TOU meter is installed and assign that consumer installation to allocation group 3 or 4.

-For a consumer installation which has not been assigned to allocation groups 1 to 4 under rules 29.1 and 29.2, every retailer that supplies that consumer installation must ensure a TOU meter or non-TOU meter is installed and assign that consumer installation to allocation group 5 or 6.
+For a consumer installation at an allocated gas gate which has not been assigned to allocation groups 1 to 4 under rules 29.1 and 29.2, every retailer that supplies that consumer installation must ensure a TOU meter or non-TOU meter is installed and assign that consumer installation to allocation group 5 or 6.

-Every retailer that supplies a consumer installation must ensure that the metering equipment installed at that consumer installation is interrogated as follows:
+Every retailer that supplies a consumer installation at an allocated gas gate must ensure that the metering equipment installed at that consumer installation is interrogated as follows:

 All consumer installations with TOU meters assigned to allocation groups 1 or 2 must have register readings or consumption recorded for each day commencing at 0000 hours and ending at 2400 hours (New Zealand standard time).